cncplyr/game-of-life/README.md

-game-of-life
+Conway's Game of Life
 ============

-JavaScript implementation Conway's Game of Life
+A simple JavaScript implementation Conway's Game of Life.